-In the last academic year, staff have been trained in the low arousal approach, approaches for Pathological Demand Avoidance (PDA), sensory integration, speech and language support and the Universal Approach.
 All staff are trained in Positive Behaviour Support and Physical Interventions (L3) through Sherwood training.
+We have two on-site Sherwood trainers to ensure best practice with regards to de-escalation and restraint when needed.
 The practices of de-escalation and the use of safe restraint when necessary are utilised to ensure the safe educational provision for all.